 Infrastructure represents society’s longest-term investments.
 Done right, structures serve generations.
 Done poorly, they drain resources for decades.

-The next decade is likely to see increased integration between traditional structural engineering and emerging technologies, such as IoT sensors, for real-time monitoring and predictive maintenance.
-Bridges equipped with fiber optic strain sensors can now alert operators to potential problems years before they become visible.
-It’s a shift from reactive maintenance to predictive management – exactly what aging infrastructure needs as replacement costs continue climbing.
+The next decade will see deeper integration of IoT sensors for real-time monitoring and predictive maintenance.
+Bridges equipped with fiber optic strain sensors can already alert operators to potential problems years before they become visible.
+That shift, from reactive repair to predictive management, is exactly what aging infrastructure needs as replacement costs continue to climb.